-We suppose that clusters are well-separated, that is: if $(x_{1}^{*},\dots, x_{k}^{*})$ is a global minimizer, then there exists a positive margin $\gamma>0$ such that every point $a_{i}$ is strictly closer to its assigned centre $x_{p(i)}^{*}$ than to any other centre
+We suppose that clusters are well-separated, that is: if $(x_{1}^{*},\dots, x_{k}^{*})$ is a global minimizer, then there exists a positive margin $\gamma>0$ such that every point $a_{i}$ is strictly closer to its assigned center $x_{p(i)}^{*}$ than to any other center

 Then, in a small neighborhood of $\mathfrak{M}$ and around each optimal cluster, the function becomes quadratic.
 The set of minimizers is $\mathfrak{M} = \{ (x_{\sigma(1)}^{*},\dots, x_{\sigma(k)}^{*}) \,:\, \sigma \in \mathfrak{S}_{k}\}$, and $\mathfrak{S}_{k}$ is the set of permutations of $\{1,\dots, k\}$.